Martyna Kierczyńska

 Martyna Kierczyńska (born April 9, 2002) is a Polish Muay Thai fighter.
 She currently competes in ONE Championship.
 She is a gold medalist at the European Games, World Combat Games and a silver medalist at the World Games.

 Muay Thai career

+European and World Combat Games

 Kierczyńska competed in the 2023 European Games in the 54 kg category.
 After defeating Viktorie Bulínová in the quarterfinal and Elene Loladze in the semifinal, she defeated Axana Depypere to win the gold medal.
 At the 2023 World Combat Games, held in Riyadh, Saudi Arabia, Kierczyńska reached the gold medal match, where she defeated Laura Burgos, earning her a gold medal.